 - Complexity.
 Many people will tell you that the passing score of the Scrum.org exam is quite high, you have less than 1 minute to answer 1 question (80 questions for 60 minutes).
 I didn’t want an easy solution.
 If it is easy, why bother?

 Now, if you still want to get certified, I will share some useful hints about what to start with and how to gather a significant amount of knowledge on your way.
-Moreover, I have prepared a cheatsheet for you with links and recommendations of useful videos, books and tests.
-You will be able to download it below in the artickle for free.
+Moreover, I have prepared a cheat sheet for you with links and recommendations of useful videos, books, and tests.
+You will be able to download it below in the article for free.

 Here is my high level structure while preparing for any examination:

 - Read the material.
 Understand and clarify the unknowns.

 - Do a significant amount of testing.
 Identify your knowledge gaps and understand why you make mistakes.

 - Take the exam and go celebrate🙂

 Start with the Scrum Guide.
 Download it here https://scrumguides.org, print it out, and read it attentively multiple times.
 In a few sources, you will see the recommendation to read the Scrum Guide couple of times – at least 4 or 5.
 In the beginning, I did not get it – why shall I read simple 19 pages so many times?
 I got the idea after doing the tests and also after I was implementing Scrum in practice and noticed some topics I could not find quick answers to.
 I used Scrum guide as a reference for help and Scrum Forum as a reference for my open questions (this one is really good if you know to use it😎).
 So yes, read the Scrum guide and make sure you make your notes/highlights of key elements.